 On Memorial Day, I memorialize not just soldiers known, but those unknown.

 "No man is an iland, intire of it selfe; every man is a peece of the Continent, a part of the maine; if a clod bee washed away by the Sea, Europe is the lesse, as well as if a Promontorie were, as well as if a Mannor of thy friends or of thine owne were; any mans death diminishes me, because I am involved in Mankinde; And therefore never send to know for whom the bell tolls; It tolls for thee." -- John Donne, Meditation 17, Devotions Upon Emergent Occasions

 We need not end so dismally.
 Have I told you about the night I spent pushing a casket?

 It was to be a big church funeral for a community leader, a friend in whose home I had enjoyed much laughter and meatloaf.
 In the church building I was helping the family arrange chairs and masses of flowers when the lights flickered out.
 Tornado sirens started!
 I assured them that I would finish setup and lock the church building.
 I had the key.
-As the last of them got in their cars, rain was pouring down—sideways.
+As the last of them got in their cars, rain was pouring down—or rather, somewhat sideways.